laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 (parameter) opt: number | undefined
 ```

+Note ==> In JavaScript, if you call a function with more arguments than there are parameters, the extra arguments are simply ignored.
+TypeScript behaves the same way.
+Functions with fewer parameters (of the same types) can always take the place of functions with more parameters.

 **`Rule : When writing a function type for a callback, never write an optional parameter unless we intend to call the function without passing that argument`**